fabiusp98/clui-sparkline/README.md

 * `values` - An array of values to go into the sparkline
 * `suffix` - A suffix to use when drawing the current and max values at the end of sparkline
+* `opts` - Allows various options to be passed trough:
+  * `highlight` - Either "max" (default), "min" or none.
+Which hilights the biggest, least or none of the values.

 __Example__